 Write notes on your phone for reference in the route and turns you need to take.

-The more info and maps each person has, increases the odds on surviving a separation r being lost, I mean unfound.
+The more info and maps each person has, increases the odds on surviving a separation or being lost, I mean unfound.
 I try never to be lost.
 I said tried!

 Clothing is a critical issue for anyone going into nature.
 If you don’t dress appropriately, you will pay a price.
 The following information is meant to show you the best, least expensive way of dressing yourself for success on the trail.

-Below are some suggestions that have worked for me over the last several decades.
+Below are some suggestions that have worked for me over the last many decades.
 They may or may not work for you.
 And that’s okay.

 The base layer is worn next to your skin, and is designed to wick any moisture away from your body.